robertbunch/todo-react-express/readme.md

 # A toDo app, built in React and Express/MySQL
-## Purpose: A React app that uses react-router and AJAX to interact with an Express API connecting to MySQL for AWS deployment course students.
+## Purpose: A React app that uses redux, react-router and AJAX to interact with an Express API connecting to MySQL for AWS deployment course students.

 ### Overview
 The React portion was built with [create-react-app](https://github.com/facebookincubator/create-react-app), and the express app with the [express-generator](https://expressjs.com/en/starter/generator.html).
 [React-Router 4](https://reacttraining.com/react-router/web/guides/philosophy) serves for navigating between the home page, edit, and delete pages.
+Redux does some simple application state management fot the notification section of the navbar.

 A basic database with seed data is included.
 There is no user system.